KetiKhuturidze/CSharpLearning/IfElseStatements/README.md

 ![Task 2-1 Flowchart](images/task2-1.png)

 The expected results table has the method outputs for different values of the _b1_ and _b2_ input parameters.
-The expected method outputs are used as test cases for the method [unit test](IfElseStatements.Tests/Task2Tests.cs#L12).

 | b1    | b2    | Expected Result |
 |-------|-------|-----------------|